Toll Free:

 For example, Tricentis AI-based test generator Tosca continuously observes app usage and regressions to recommend high-value test cases.

 Tools use visual AI to learn expected results and identify visual bugs.
-AI also has potential to make tests more resilient to changes.
+AI also has the potential to make tests more resilient to changes.

 While AI-generated tests lack human contextual understanding, the benefits outweigh this limitation for basic test cases.
 Testers then have more time to work on complex scenarios.